solana-developers/solana-actions/packages/actions-spec/README.md

  */
 export interface ExternalLinkResponse extends ActionResponse {
   type: Extract<PostActionType, "external-link">;
-  externalLink : string;
+  externalLink: string;
 }

 /**
- * Response body payload returned from the Action POST Request */ export type ActionPostResponse = TransactionResponse | PostResponse | ExternalLinkResponse;
+ * Response body payload returned from the Action POST Request */ export type ActionPostResponse =
+  | TransactionResponse
+  | PostResponse
+  | ExternalLinkResponse;
 ```

 - `type` - If this is of type

-  - `transaction` then client will pop-up the user to sign the `transaction` and then after confirmation render `links.next`.
+  - `transaction` then client will pop-up the user to sign the `transaction` and
+    then after confirmation render `links.next`.
   - `post` then client will skip the pop-up and render the `links.next`.

 - `transaction` - The value must be a base64-encoded